top of page

 Counselling Research

-Both counsellors and trainers in Dactari are encouraged to participate and lead on research projects within the UK and further afield to further our knowledge of domestic abuse counselling.
+All of the trainers involved with Dactari are encouraged to participate and lead on research projects within the UK and further afield to further our knowledge of domestic abuse counselling.

 Young woman talking